Learn how to enable Application Impersonation in your organization's Microsoft Exchange environment using PowerShell

 Why is Application Impersonation needed?

-Some AskCody services like Meeting+ and Today+ with advanced features enabled require an Exchange service account with application impersonation to function correctly.
+Some parts of the AskCody platform like Services and Displays with advanced features enabled require an Exchange service account with application impersonation to function correctly.

 Application Impersonation is used to access appointments and monitor room calendars for changes; delegated access is not sufficient.